 5. Domestic-building insurance

-The insurance is a coverage over the builder’s work on your property benefitting you.
-Currently, cover of up to $300,000 for structural defects up to six years and non-structural defects up to two years is provided.
+The insurance is a cover over the builder’s work on your property benefitting you.
+Currently, the cover of up to $300,000 for structural defects up to six years and non-structural defects up to two years is provided.

 If you have sub-contracted a builder, ensure that the builder provides you with a certificate of insurance as proof that domestic building insurance has been issued for your named property.